Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Median home price: $317,600 / Median rent: $1,650

-Osceola County — home to the city of Kissimmee — saw an impressive net influx of around 10,300 new residents in 2023, with millennials driving much of the momentum.
+Osceola County — home to the city of Kissimmee — saw an impressive net influx of around 10,300 new residents in 2023, with Millennials driving much of the momentum.
 New York tops the list, sending about 3,600 newcomers with an average age of 37 — and more than half are opting to rent.
-Then there’s Texas, contributing over 1,400 new arrivals, and they’re the youngest group yet, with an average age of just 24.
+Then there’s Texas, which contributed over 1,400 new arrivals, and they’re the youngest group yet, with an average age of just 24.

 10. Pasco County